yuval-herman/braude-top/plan.md

 # Planned

+- add beta.braude.top domain to test site on the web (maybe allow users to check beta features?)

 - update tests
 - improve analytics (add an Analytics component? use:action?)
 - save schedule for every semester on its own